Back to Home

 iOS (iPhone/iPad)

-- Your IP address is shown under "IP Address"
+4. IP address is displayed under "IP Address"

-A local IP address (also called private or internal IP) is assigned to your device by your router within your local network.
+A local IP address (also called private IP or private IP address) is assigned by your router to devices within your internal network.
 It allows devices on the same network to communicate with each other.
 Common local IP ranges include:

 Local IP vs Public IP

-To find your public IP address, you can use our homepage tool which automatically detects and displays your public IPv4 and IPv6 addresses.
+To find your public IP address, you can use our homepage tool to automatically detect and display your public IPv4 and IPv6 addresses.